Monday, July 29, 2019

 GK: Petr Cech (the Czech Republic)

-Cech is best remembered for being Chelsea's undisputred starting keeper from 2004 to 2014.
+Petr Cech is best remembered for being Chelsea's undisputred starting goalkeeper from 2004 to 2014.
 He won almost everything in club football.
 He is considered among the greatest of his era.
 He also played for Sparta Prague, Rennes and Arsenal.
-For Czech Republic, he is the most capped player in the history of the Czech team, with 124 caps, and represented the country at the 2006 World Cup, as well as the 2004, 2008, 2012, and 2016 European Championships.
+For Czech Republic, he is the most capped player in the history of the Czech national team, with 124 caps, and represented the country at the 2006 World Cup, as well as the 2004, 2008, 2012, and 2016 European Championships.

 GK: Carlo Cudicini (Italy)